Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 Brad Pitt and Angelina Jolie are going through a difficult time, and fans want to know, but Doug seems to be saying don’t believe all those rumors.

-[Featured Image by Kevin Winter/Getty Images and Diane Bondareff/Invision/AP]
+[Featured Image by Kevin Winter/Getty Images and Diane Bondareff/Invision/AP Images]